Yakhyeon Catholic Church: History

-The church was established in 1892 by the French Catholic missionary Fr.
+The new church building was established in 1892 by the French Catholic missionary Fr.
 Eugene Jean Georges Coste of the Society of Foreign Missions of Paris, as a result of Korea gaining religious freedom in 1886.

-It was the first Catholic church to be established in the city, and it was the first Gothic-style church in Korea.
+It was the first modern Western-style building in Korea and the first Catholic church building in Seoul.
+Its shape is cruciform (cross-shaped).